National Winter Skin Relief Day: 10 Tips on How to Keep Your Skin Hydrated

 Homemade face masks

 Homemade food, masks, and everything else homemade is always better, because you know exactly what’s in them.
 Make DIY face masks once a week to give your face that extra burst of hydration.
-Here are three awesome homemade face masks that will alleviate dry skin this winter.
+Get inspiration from these great home remedy ingredients that can alleviate dry skin this winter.

 Use a humidifier